-quirement of a ritual bath for prayer leaders who had experienced nocturnal emission (Maimonides was lenient) and his stipulation that marriage by kinyan (money exchange) was a rabbinic rather than a Biblical stipulation.
+quirement of a ritual bath for prayer leaders who had experienced nocturnal emission (Maimonides was lenient)1 and his stipulation that marriage by kinyan (money exchange) was a rabbinic rather than a Biblical stipulation.2

 Most issues between these men were thrown up by actual circumstance, but Pinhas had both practical and personal reasons to be disturbed by the Mishneh Torah.
 On the mundane level it is apparent that many began to check Pinhas' decisions by Mishneh Torah formulas.
-There is, further, some evidence that another Alexandrian dayyan, Daniel, may have tried to undermine Pinhas' position as sendir halachist by repeated appeals from his decisions to the Mishneh Torah text and to Maimonides himself.
+There is, further, some evidence that another Alexandrian dayyan, Daniel, may have tried to undermine Pinhas' position as senior halachist by repeated appeals from his decisions to the Mishneh Torah text and to Maimonides himself.
+8

 Pinhas' structural criticisms must be reconstituted from Maimonides' answer.
-1) the Mishneh Torah is a useful tool only to the rabbinic scholar who can read between and behind its lines, and even such an authority may end by overlooking sources and hence subtleties and niceties of the law.
-If an amateur used the code he would have no knowledge of original authorities and would not understand the variants and the intricacies of the law. \ 2) The Mishneh Torah was intended to supplant the Talmud and the corpus of traditional literature.
+I) The Mishneh Toras is a useful tool only to the rabbinic scholar who can read between and behind its lines, and even such an authority may end by overlooking sources and hence subtleties and niceties of the law.
+If an amateur used the code he would have no knowledge of original authorities and would not understand the variants and the intricacies of the law.
+4 2) The Mishneh Torah was intended to supplant the Talmud and the corpus of traditional literature.
 Were it really to become a Mishnah Torah, the second Torah, the whole nature of the Hebraic legal system would be transformed.
+5

-Pinhas certainly, and probably the anonymous Fostat critics, sensed the radical challenge of the Mishneh Torah to familiar hap for halachic norms.
-Instead of aw being the preserve of the legally competent, now amateur jurists could act on their own, aided and abetted by this encyclopedic legal code.
-R abbinic competence would 1 KTR, I, 25a.
+Pinhas certainly, and probably the anonymous Fostat critics, sensed the radical challenge of the Mishneh Torah to familiar halachic norms.
+Law had been the preserve of the legally competenty now amateur jurists could act on their own, aided and abetted by this encyclopedic code.
+Rabbinic competence would

+1 KTR, I, 25a.

-Blau 355.
-The prevailing view held that all forms of marriage were Biblical in authority. \ KTR\I, 25a reveals Pinhas' fear that gossip and slander may have been spread about him before Maimonides.
-4 KTR.
-II, 15a.
+^a Bl=u 355.
+The prevailing view held that all forms of marriage were Biblica in asthority.

+3 KTR, I, 25a reveals Pinhas' fear that gossip and slander may have been spread about him before Maimonides.

-KTR.
-I. 25b.
+4 KTR, II, 25a.

+8 KTR, I, 25b.